JosepeDev/AudUnity/README.md

   Same as "RemoveSound" but it'll check if the sound exists in the player and only if it does, it'll call the remove method.

 ## Global Audio Player
-Works exactly like a Local Audio Player, but if you want to call its methods or properties, you can do it without a reference, because only a single Global Audio Player can exist in a scene.
+Works exactly like a Local Audio Player, but if you want to call its methods or properties, you **can** do it **without** a **reference**, because only a single Global Audio Player can exist in a scene.
 It contains every method a Local Audio Player has, but in the Global Audio Player they are static.

 - Properties